paulocgdb/javascript-exercises/README.md

 Here i'll put somes javascritps codes to practice

-Some small projects will be here too
+Some small projects will be here too, like todo list ie

 let's code